JaneaSystems/nodejs-mobile-samples/android/native-gradle-node-folder/README.md

 An Android Studio project that uses the [`Node.js on Mobile`]( https://github.com/janeasystems/nodejs-mobile) shared library, as an example of using a Node Project folder inside the Application.

 The sample app runs the node.js engine in a background thread to start an HTTP server on port 3000.
-The app's Main Activity UI has a button to query the server and show the server's response (i.e. the `process.versions` value).
+The app's Main Activity UI has a button to query the server and show the server's response (i.e. the `process.versions` value, alongside the result of using the [`left-pad` npm module](https://www.npmjs.com/package/left-pad)).
 Alternatively, it's also possible to access the server from a browser running on a different device connected to the same local network.

 ## How to run
  - Clone this project.
+ - Run `npm install` inside `android/native-gradle-node-folder/app/src/main/assets/nodejs-project/`.
- - Download the Node.js on Mobile shared library from [here](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.4/nodejs-mobile-v0.1.4-android.zip).
+ - Download the Node.js on Mobile shared library from [here](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.6/nodejs-mobile-v0.1.6-android.zip).
  - Copy the `bin/` folder from inside the downloaded zip file to `app/libnode/bin` (There are `copy-libnode.so-here` files in each architecture's path for convenience).
 If it's been done correctly you'll end with the following paths for the binaries:
    - `app/libnode/bin/arm64-v8a/libnode.so`
    - `app/libnode/bin/armeabi-v7a/libnode.so`